learn-co-students/has-many-through-forms-rails-online-web-sp-000/README.md

 end
 ```

 Voila!
 Just like when our models were directly related, we can now create categories that are automatically associated with our new post.
-Looking at the SQL that gets generated, we can see that it's creating new instances of our post_tags without us ever having to interact with them.
+Looking at the SQL that gets generated, we can see that it's creating new instances of our post_categories without us ever having to interact with them.

 ```BASH
 (0.1ms)  begin transaction